 Reasons for an Emergency C-section

-Emergency C-sections can be life or death circumstances for either mom or baby.
+Emergency C-sections are performed when there is an urgent concern about the health or safety of the mother or baby and delivery needs to happen quickly.
 When an emergency C-section happens, the mom is typically put under general anesthesia so the baby can be delivered quickly.
 Several factors can lead to an emergency C-section, such as the following:2,3

 A prolapsed cord is a severe concern for the mom or the baby.
 If the cord is damaged or wrapped around the baby’s neck or body multiple times, it can cut off the infant’s oxygen, leading to brain damage or even death.